18 Amazing THings to do in Bulgaria

 This is Sofia’s oldest and most famous park and is perfect for an afternoon stroll.

-One of the best things to do in Bulgaria and also one of the best ways to get to know somewhere new is to dine like a local.
+One of the absolute best things to do in Bulgaria and also one of the best ways to get to know somewhere new is to dine like a local.

 Shopska salads are popular before meals.
 This is a refreshing mix of tomatoes, cucumber, peppers, onion and sirene cheese.
 For the ultimate Bulgarian experience, enjoy your salad with a shot of rakia!
 Interestingly, the salad’s most prominent colours match the colours of the flag…coincidence??